Leave this site

 3.2 The reporting of security incidents is performed utilising three different notification channels:

-3.3 What is a Security Incident?
+3.3 What is a security incident?

 3.3.2 A personal data breach is defined within the Data Protection Act 2018 as a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This can include breaches that are the result of both an accidental or deliberate cause.
 It also means that a breach is more than just about losing personal data.